ycdxsb/PocOrExp_in_Github/2020/README.md

 - [https://github.com/Ibonok/CVE-2020-1611](https://github.com/Ibonok/CVE-2020-1611) :  ![starts](https://img.shields.io/github/stars/Ibonok/CVE-2020-1611.svg) ![forks](https://img.shields.io/github/forks/Ibonok/CVE-2020-1611.svg)

 ## CVE-2020-1493
- &lt;p&gt;An information disclosure vulnerability exists when attaching files to Outlook messages.
-This vulnerability could potentially allow users to share attached files such that they are accessible by anonymous users where they should be restricted to specific users.&lt;/p&gt; &lt;p&gt;To exploit this vulnerability, an attacker would have to attach a file as a link to an email.
-The email could then be shared with individuals that should not have access to the files, ignoring the default organizational setting.&lt;/p&gt; &lt;p&gt;The security update addresses the vulnerability by correcting how Outlook handles file attachment links.&lt;/p&gt;
+ An information disclosure vulnerability exists when attaching files to Outlook messages.
+This vulnerability could potentially allow users to share attached files such that they are accessible by anonymous users where they should be restricted to specific users.
+To exploit this vulnerability, an attacker would have to attach a file as a link to an email.
+The email could then be shared with individuals that should not have access to the files, ignoring the default organizational setting.
+The security update addresses the vulnerability by correcting how Outlook handles file attachment links.